annabehling/multi_bowtie/README.md

 # multi_bowtie
-Allopolyploid species are formed from mating between species that also causes in an increase in the chromosomal complement of the resulting hybrid offspring.
+Allopolyploids are formed from mating between species that also causes in an increase in the chromosomal complement of the resulting hybrid offspring.
 Homoploid hybrid species also form from interspecific mating, but inherit the same number of chromosomes as their parental species.

 [HyLiTE](https://hylite.sourceforge.io/index.html) is a program capable of assigning parental origin to high-throughput RNA-seq reads from allopolyploid and homoploid hybrids, through its implementation of [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
-Usage of HyLiTE is significantly less frequent and widespread than Bowtie 2.
+Usage of HyLiTE is much less frequent and widespread than Bowtie 2.
 To validate HyLiTE data, one can generate read count matrices in Bowtie 2 and compare these to the read count matrices generated for the same data by HyLiTE.
+For the HyLiTE data to be considered robust, we would expect a high correlation coefficient from the regression analysis of the Bowtie 2 and HyLiTE read count data.

 ## Description
 Given the natural variability in gene expression between organisms of the same species, transcriptomic analyses are best performed using biological replicates for each constituent member of the study system.